mykhailo-matvieiev/mykhailo-matvieiev.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD Candidate in Economics at the Aix-Marseille School of Economics.
+I am a PhD candidate in Economics at the Aix-Marseille School of Economics.
+I am on the 2024/2025 Job Market.

 My research interests lie in macroeconomics, with a particular focus on uncertainty and income risk and their implications for aggregate demand and monetary policy.